-At California Trout, Megan is a science communicator who manages both educational content for social media and programming for outreach events.
+Megan is the Bay Area Hub Coordinator at Sunrise Movement.
+At her previous role at California Trout, Megan managed both educational content for social media and programming for outreach events.
 She believes that uplifting diverse voices in conservation will inspire the next generation of science communicators.
-Outside of work, Megan is an energetic advocate using her voice to inspire people to turn their passion into action.
+Megan is an energetic advocate using her voice to inspire people to turn their passion into action.
 Her energy and creativity as a musician and organizer shines bright in her activism work with the Sunrise Movement, a national movement of young people fighting for policies that address climate change.
 She has led strikes, sit-ins, and trainings for Sunrise, and through this work, Megan hopes to empower young leaders to challenge injustice in their communities.

 This interview was published on April 14, 2020.
 Watch Finding My Voice to learn how Megan started speaking out for water, climate, and justice.

 What is your role at California Trout?